plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Fighting Styles/Dual Wielding.md

 **Pre-requisites:** —

 You gain the following abilities:
-* ♾️ — After you take the *Attack* Action while *Two-Weapon Fighting*, you can make a *Melee Weapon Attack* with your off-hand weapon using a *Free Action* instead of a *Bonus Action*.
+* ♾️ — After you "Attack" while *Two-Weapon Fighting*, you can make a *Melee Weapon Attack* with your off-hand weapon using ◻️ instead of 🔵.

 ---